Piezoelectric/FRAC/README.md

 `AutoColi.py` contains the main battle logic. `Battle.py` contains helper functions. `Units.py` contains the classes Foe and Dragon.

 Use at your own risk.
 I'm not responsible for any damages to your account.
 Don't go bragging that you use a bot, obviously.
+Don't run the bot 24/7 (not that it'll work anyway).

 # Usage

 ## Config

 Get some level 25 dragons.
 I don't know or care how.
 Follow one of the physical glass cannon builds (STR focus with Eliminate).

+Set up the 𝓒𝓸𝓵𝓲𝓼𝓮𝓾𝓶 to enable keyboard hotkeys, and disable animations and visual effects.

 In `AutoColi.py`, find the following lines: